Vishnu: Vaishnava theology

-The theology in the Bhagavad Gita discusses both the sentient and the non-sentient, the Self and the matter of existence.
+The theology in the Bhagavad Gita (2nd-1st c.
+BCE) discusses both the sentient and the non-sentient, the Self and the matter of existence.
 It envisions the universe as the body of Vishnu (Krishna), state Harold Coward and Daniel Maguire.
 Vishnu in Gita's theology pervades all selves, all matter, and time, and is associated with Brahman.
 In Sri Vaishnavism sub-tradition, Vishnu and Sri (goddess Lakshmi) are described as inseparable, that they pervade everything together.
 Both together are the creators, who also pervade and transcend their creation.

-The Bhagavata Purana, in many passages, parallels the ideas of Nirguna Brahman and non-duality of Adi Shankara.
-For example: